Kimberly Ellis: Controversies

-Kimberly Ellis, as a head of San Francisco’s Department on the Status of Women, was placed on administrative leave on March 2025 pending a city probe into the department’s activities and that she directed nearly $1 million in taxpayer money in no-bid contracts to groups she’d worked for or consulted for in the past.
+Kimberly Ellis, as a head of San Francisco's Department on the Status of Women, was placed on administrative leave in March 2025 pending a city probe into the department's activities and that she directed nearly $1 million in taxpayer money in no-bid contracts to groups she'd worked for or consulted for in the past.
 The department paid a political organization focused on empowering women, almost $700,000 to organize the Shift Happens conference at the Moscone Center in 2024.
 “Expenses included a $90,000 catering tab, $120,000 for video production, $25,000 for exhibitions and educational materials, and $70,000 for administrative expenses”, according to The San Francisco Standard.

 Personal life

 Kimberly has lived in California for over two decades.
 She lives in Richmond, California, and has two children.